ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v24.md

 ### Services documentation

-The services information has been restructured and the navigation has been improved to easily locate relevant information when ordering services.
+The services information is restructured and the navigation is improved to easily locate relevant information when you order services.

 For more information, see the following topics: